 Doctor Claudia shared that there is a new field Psychodermatology, which is the practice of treating skin disorders using both dermatological and psychiatric techniques.
 Treatments such as acupuncture, aromatherapy, breathing and massage techniques are also shared in the video.

-Dr Claudia, an informative video as always – can you share briefly with us how the brain ‘talks’ to the skin and how differently a stressed brain talks to the skin?
+Dr Claudia, can you share briefly with us how the brain ‘talks’ to the skin and how differently a stressed brain talks to the skin?

 Dr Claudia: The brain and the skin share an embryonic origin and are constantly communicating with one another.
 Think about sensation – your skin, once stroked, sends signals to the brain and the brain determines whether it is being tickled, stroked, or punctured.
 Of course the picture is more complex than that, as it involves countless nerve fibers, relayed information in the spinal cord and signals from brain to skin.
 They communicate using electrical impulses and chemical signals for the most part.
 A stressed brain will send more stress signals, or hormones, throughout the body including the skin.

 MarcieMom: Eczema is a stressful condition to manage, and stress can also trigger eczema – a double whammy situation.
 For children with eczema, what do you think are some ways to break this vicious cycle?